 The CNCG Committee is comprised of Messrs.
 Matyas (Chair), Percy and Smith.
-None of the members of the CNCG Committee were, during the most recently completed financial year, or since March 30, 2004, an officer or employee of the Corporation, K-Bro or any of its subsidiaries.
-None of the members of the CNCG Committee are or have been indebted to the Corporation or any of their respective subsidiaries nor had any interest in any material transaction involving K-Bro or its subsidiaries or was an executive officer of the Corporation and also served as a director or member of the compensation committee of another issuer, one of whose executive officers served either on the compensation committee of the Corporation or as a Director of the Corporation.
+None of the members of the CNCG Committee were, during the most recently completed financial year, or since March 30, 2004, an officer or employee of the Corporation or any of its subsidiaries.
+None of the members of the CNCG Committee are or have been indebted to the Corporation or any of its subsidiaries nor have any interest in any material transaction involving K-Bro or its subsidiaries or were an executive officer of the Corporation or have served as a director or member of the compensation committee of another issuer, one of whose executive officers served either on the compensation committee of the Corporation or as a Director of the Corporation.

-The mandate of the CNCG Committee is to review and make recommendations to the Board concerning the appointment of officers of K-Bro and the hiring, compensation, benefits and termination of senior executive officers and all other key employees of the Corporation.
+The mandate of the CNCG Committee is to review and make recommendations to the Board concerning the appointment of executive officers of K-Bro and the hiring, compensation, benefits and termination of senior executive officers and all other key employees of the Corporation.